Methods

 Pipeline methods

-My pipeline methods help you to modify the results of validations and transformations within a pipeline.
+Pipeline methods modify the results of validations and transformations within a pipeline.

-For more infos about our pipeline feature, see the pipelines guide.
+For more info about our pipeline feature, see the pipelines guide.

 Forward